Catholic Gist International

 Founder of the Minor Clerks Regular.
 Known for devotion to the Eucharist and love of poverty.

-June 5 — Saint Boniface
+June 5 — Saint Boniface of Mainz

 Apostle of Germany.
 Martyred while evangelizing the Frisians.
 Patron of Germany.